 1. Build Up Your Emergency Funds Now

 The first thing to know about financial planning is that you should always be prepared for the worst.
 You never know when illness, an accident, or the loss of a job will suddenly threaten the income that you rely on.
 According to Forbes, parents should build up their emergency fund before putting any money away for their children’s education.
 This fund will help you pay for your family’s living costs in the event of unexpected chaos or difficult times.
 Your emergency fund should consist of about three months of expenses for a double-income household and six months of basic living costs for a single-income family.
+If any unexpected payments to arise, you may wish to look into personal loans to deal with it.

 2. Lose as Much Debt as Possible